-For families with young children, the ritual of watching 4th of July fireworks becomes a little, well, inconvenient.
-Babies and toddlers are often scared of the noise (if you're close enough to hear, that is), and most kids are up way past their bedtime.
+For families with young children, the ritual of watching 4th of July fireworks can be a little inconvenient.
+Babies and toddlers are often scared of the noise (if you're close enough to hear), the summer sunset at around 9 pm means most kids are up way past their bedtime.
 It's even worse if you decide to wake them out of a deep sleep in time to see the fireworks (trust me, I've been there).
-Nothing's quite as crabby and grumpy as an overtired child, no matter how great the promised fireworks are.
+Nothing's quite as crabby and grumpy as an overtired child, no matter how great the fireworks are.

-On a friend's suggestion, we checked out a fireworks viewing spot up at the Unitarian Universalist Church parking lot, which is on Channing Way, off Professional Center Parkway in Terra Linda.
+On a friend's suggestion, we checked out a fireworks viewing spot up at the Unitarian Universalist Church parking lot, which is on Channing Way off Professional Center Parkway in Terra Linda.
 It's potetentially ideal, situated on a hill that overlooks the Marin County Fairgrounds.
-This wasn't bad, but the number of places where you could actually see anything was pretty limited and we obviously weren't the only people there to see the fireworks—it's a pretty popular spot.
+This wasn't bad, but the number of places where you could actually see anything was pretty limited and it became obvious that we weren't the only people there to see the fireworks—it's a pretty popular spot.
 Those people who could find a spot where they could see through the trees were treated to a spectacular view, though.

-After that we tried a new tactic and headed out to McInnis park, off Smith Ranch Road, where you could get a fairly clean line of sight across the marsh area to the fairgrounds.
+After that we tried a new tactic and headed out to McInnis Park, just north of the fairgrounds off Smith Ranch Road. which has a fairly clean line of sight across the marsh area to the fairgrounds.
 It afforded a direct view to where they were setting off the fireworks, so it really is a good place to go.
-There's a small parking lot near the main entrance to the park that's an ideal place to watch.
-It's just south of the main part of the park, near baseball and soccer fields and the kayak and canoe launching spot.
+We like the small parking lot near the main entrance to the park.
+It's just south of the main part of the park, near the sports fields and the kayak launching spot.
 The beauty of this spot is you can stand next to your car and watch the show if your kids are asleep inside.
 If you can leave your car and want to walk out closer to the creek, you can get an even better view of the fireworks display.
-There were a few people here who obviously had the same idea, but it was far from crowded.
+There are usually a few other families here with the same idea, but it's always been far from crowded.

-Of course if you live or had friends in Santa Venetia close the Civic Center, then that would be even better.
-Then you could just watch from their back yard.
-Actually, the Marin County Fair's fireworks take place every night of the fair (June 30 through July 4 this year), so if you can take in the fireworks display on an evening when the prime viewing spots are potentially less crowded than they will by on Independence Day itself.
+Of course if you live or have friends in Santa Venetia close the Civic Center, then that would be even better.
+Then you could just watch from their backyard!
+The Marin County Fair's fireworks take place every night of the fair (Friday, June 30 through Tuesday, July 4 this year), so if you can take in the fireworks display on an evening when the prime viewing spots are potentially less crowded than they will by on Independence Day itself.

 Families in southern Marin might want to make the effort to see San Francisco's fireworks display, which is usually guaranteed to be spectacular, except when it's foggy, which it often is in July.
 We've watched fireworks from Fort Baker near the Bay Area Discovery Museum, which afforded a pretty good view, but was also pretty crowded.
 Of course the absolute best viewing spot is from a boat on San Francisco Bay, but that's cold, and of course requires a boat.
-If you don't have one, the Angel Island Ferry provides a fireworks cruise on the Bay that departs Tiburon at 8:30 pm ($60 adults, $40 children 5–12, and free for kids under 5), and this year, for the first time ever, Angel Island itself will be open for fireworks viewing.
+If you don't have one, the Angel Island Ferry provides a fireworks cruise on the Bay that departs Tiburon at 8:30 pm ($75 adults, $55 children 5–12, and free for kids under 5), and this year, once again, Angel Island itself will be open for fireworks viewing.